1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Pheasant's Tears Signagi

-• Okros: a boutique winery that produces natural wines free of additives and sulphates
+• Okros - a boutique winery that produces natural wines free of additives and sulphates.

-• Pheasant's Tears: one of the most famous wineries in the Kakheti region.
+• Pheasant's Tears - one of the most famous wineries in the Kakheti region.

-• Cradle of Wine: a lesser known winery with an eccentric owner who's passionate about Georgian culture
+• Cradle of Wine - a lesser known winery with an eccentric owner who's passionate about Georgian culture.

-Itinerary Extension Options:
+Itinerary Extension Options

-Schuchmann Wines Chateau & Spa Telavi
+Schuchmann Wines Chateau & Spa in Telavi

-If you're able to spend a couple more nights in Georgia, consider exploring more of the Kakheti wine region and stay at Schuchmann Wines Chateau & Spa in the Telavi area.
+If you're able to spend a couple more nights in Georgia, consider exploring more of the Kakheti wine region in the Telavi area.
 Telavi is a 1.25 hour drive from Signagi and is the larger central city of the Kakheti region.

-Start planning your trip to Georgia
+Get started on planning your trip to Georgia

-• 🌃 Accommodation: Booking.com is our go-to for finding places to stay.
+• 🌃 Book your accommodation: Booking.com is our go-to for finding places to stay.
 Sort by top reviewed.

 Looking for more travel inspiration?
 Check out our list of Gastronomic Experiences Around the World to inspire your next trip.